Multithreading with C++ and MFC

 A process is an executing instance of an application.
 For example, when you double-click the Notepad icon, you start a process that runs Notepad.

 A thread is a path of execution within a process.
 When you start Notepad, the operating system creates a process and begins executing the primary thread of that process.
 When this thread terminates, so does the process.
 This primary thread is supplied to the operating system by the startup code in the form of a function address.
-Usually, it is the address of the main or
+Usually, it is the address of the

 WinMain function that is supplied.